 The Division of Education and Counseling at Lindenwood University-Belleville again will host Camp Lynx Tales Monday through Friday, June 3-21, from 9 to 11:30 a.m.

-Lindenwood University-Belleville will host a variety of summer athletic camps, beginning in June.
+Lindenwood University-Belleville will host a variety of co-educational summer athletic camps for various ages, beginning in June.

 The Student Development and Resource Center at Lindenwood University-Belleville launched a new program to assist students as they acclimate to life in Belleville, and applications for the program for the 2019-2020 academic year are now open.